manuelseeger/sc2-ai-coach/README.md

 [parse_map_loading_screen.py](obs_tools/parse_map_loading_screen.py) needs you to setup OBS to take a screenshot when the maploading screen is showing in SC2.
 This is done to read the opponents name faster (before the game clock starts).

 The OBS setup is not documented here and you can skip this part by keeping `obs_integration=False`.

+More undocumented features:
+- Twitch integration, AI coach listens and responds to questions in twitch chat
+- Battle.net integration, AI coach can request profile information including portrait for players from battle.net
+- SC2 pulse integration, AI coach can try to unmask barcodes

 ## Limitations